 It’s tricky to use technology for the Seder, because there are Jewish laws that govern the use electronics on holidays like Passover.

 Jews with different practices of observance will also have different levels of concern about using electronics during the Seder.
-For some, it is not an option.
-In those cases, why not have a pre-Seder Zoom gathering?

 Please consult your own Rabbinic authority to verify that what you’re planning is consistent with your practice and belief.